umee-network/umee/x/leverage/spec/01_concepts.md

 ### Market Size

-The `MarketSize` of a token denom is the USD value of all tokens lent to the asset facility, including those that have been borrowed out and any interest accrued, minus reserves.
+The `MarketSize` of a token denom is the USD value of all tokens loaned to the asset facility, including those that have been borrowed out and any interest accrued, minus reserves.

 `MarketSize(denom) = oracle.Price(denom) * [ ModuleBalance(denom) - ReservedAmount(denom) + TotalBorrowed(denom) ]`